cleesmith/tinycore_with_python_plus/README.md

 #### Mac OS X and Linux usage:
 > As both Mac OS X and Linux already have most of what is needed to do python development, this remastered Tiny Core is not needed.
+But it will work if you need to use as I created this on a Mac.

 #### ToDo:
 1. fix path references in tinycore.vbs for qemu-system-i386w.exe and tclwin.vdi ??? somehow